 Q: I have a GED, can I qualify?

 Q: What are the Time in Service (TIS) and Time in Grade (TIG) limits?

-A: SGT: no less than 4 years of time in service and no more than 9 years of time in service; SSG: no more than 15 years of time in service; SSG(P) or SFC: no more than 16 years of time in service and maximum 4 years TIG for SFC.
+A: SGT: no less than 1 years time in grade, 4 years of time in service and no more than 9 years of time in service; SSG: no more than 15 years of time in service; SFC: no more than 16 years of time in service and maximum 4 years TIG for SFC.
 Waivers are possible, based on the whole Soldier Concept.

 Q: I am a SSG who is 40 years old.
 Can I apply?

-A: The age standard is: Be at least 21 years old, but not more than 35 years old at time of selection (waiver authorized to age 45).
+A: The age standard is: Be at least 21 years old, but not more than 39 years old at time of selection (waiver authorized up to age 45).
 Your waiver will be evaluated at USAREC after a review of your entire application.
-Age waivers authorized for SMs over 45 years of age on case by case.

 Q: I only have 18 months until ETS.
 Can I apply?